-One of the most fragile specimens in the National Museum's National Historical Collection is a whole preserved body of a thylacine.
+One of the most fragile specimens in the National Museum's collection is a whole preserved body of a thylacine.
 The thylacine is an extinct carnivorous marsupial, commonly known as the Tasmanian tiger.

 There is no information about how or where this specimen was collected.
 It is part of the MacKenzie collection of wet specimens, which includes various other thylacine organs and parts.